saifyali05/saifyali05/README.md

 💻 Web Developer in the making | Learning Full Stack & Java
 🛠️ Working on making products, not just prototypes
 🌱 Growing skills in DSA, UI design & full-stack development
 📌 On a journey to become a great engineer
-🤝 Looking forward to contributing to open source
+🤝 Looking forward to contributing to open source  and solve real world problems

 ---